Anmol Kabra

 • following Formula 1 and motorsports

-• reading books, magazines, newspapers, research papers — mostly non-fiction these days
+• reading books, newspapers, and research papers — mostly high-fantasy and non-fiction these days